 8. Moveable storage: Most dorm rooms are pretty small, meaning space for storage is super limited and you often have to move big stuff around to exercise/work/live.
 I LOVE this 3-tier rolling cart because it fits basically anywhere I need it!
 I styled it in my dorm tour post as a mini pantry, which you can find here.

 9. Paper plates/plasticware: Before moving in, I had this grand idea that I would use all my cute plates and bowls and silverware like a grown adult.
 That lasted for about a month until I became sick of washing dishes, and they went home the next weekend.
 Maybe this was because I had to wash my dishes in the community bathroom, but it’s so much easier to go the one-use route.

 10. Dishwashing wand: In some cases it’s impossible to avoid washing dishes, so you’re going to need some sort of supplies.
 I kept my ceramic mugs in the dorm, so every night I would wash those out.
 A dish wand lets you keep your hands clean vs. using a regular sponge, which you’ll seriously learn to appreciate.
 They’re relatively cheap too, and when your sponge gets old, you just pop it off and add a new one onto the wand.
 This one is less than $10!

 11. Disinfecting wipes: Cleaning is another chore you’ll want to avoid, so I always went the lazy route and cleaned just about everything with disinfecting wipes.
 Drawers, desks, sinks, basically everything in your dorm can be cleaned with these, and you don’t have to deal with a spray getting all over your stuff!

-You can check out these items and more of my picks below!
 For more college tips, check out these posts: